gerardrbentley/Videogame-Affordances-Corpus/README.md

 ## Docker Install
-We use git lfs for large file storage of the dataset and pre-trained weights.
-Check if you have it installed with `git lfs install`.
-If this does not return 'Gif LFS Initialized' go download git lfs [here](https://git-lfs.github.com/)

 The easiest way to get up and running is with Docker, these instructions will focus on that set up.
 Clone this repository's url

 ```